 The proposed transformation of the University Center will include the components set forth above and will be dedicated to support student life and student success.
 The renovation, phasing, escalation and debt service for a transformed University Center will require a semester fee of \$160 for all UH students (phased-in over a period of five years as identified above).

-Yes, I support the gradual increase to the UC Fee to support the UC Transformation Project to novation, operations, maintenance and debt service costs. В No, I do not support the gradual increase to the UC Fee.
+A. Yes, I support the gradual increase to the UC Fee to support the UC Transformation Project to include renovation, operations, maintenance and debt service costs.